ktaylor63/southeast/site/content/articles/soaring-past-danger.md

 updated: 'October 17th, 2017'
 ---

-**El Junque National Forest, Puerto Rico** – They’re old, parenthood behind them, but that hardly means the two senior citizens serve no purpose.
+**El Yunque National Forest, Puerto Rico** – They’re old, parenthood behind them, but that hardly means the two senior citizens serve no purpose.

 They like to talk.
 Others, sometimes, show up to listen.